libxsmm/libxsmm/README.md

 The TRY counter represents all attempts to register statically generated kernels, and all attempts to dynamically generate and register kernels.
 The TRY counter includes rejected JIT requests due to unsupported GEMM arguments.
 The JIT and STA counters distinct the successful cases of the afore mentioned event (TRY) into dynamically (JIT) and statically (STA) generated code.
 In case the capacity (<span>O(*n*)&#160;=&#160;10<sup>5</sup></span>) of the code registry is exhausted, no more kernels can be registered although further attempts are not prevented.
 Registering many kernels (<span>O(*n*)&#160;=&#160;10<sup>3</sup></span>) may ramp the number of hash key collisions (COL), which can degrade performance.
 The latter is prevented if the small thread-local cache is utilized effectively.

-Since explicitly JIT-generated code (`libxsmm_?mmdispatch`) does not fall under the THRESHOLD criterion, the above table is extended by one line if large kernels have been requested.
-This indicates a missing threshold-criterion (customized dispatch) or asks for cache-blocking the matrix multiplication.
-Setting a verbosity level of at least two summarizes the number of registered JIT-generated kernels, which includes the total size and counters for GEMM, MCOPY (matrix copy), and TCOPY (matrix transpose) kernels.

 ```bash
 Registry: 20 MB (gemm=0 mcopy=14 tcopy=0)